 We believe that organizations that are deeply rooted in local communities are in the best position to provide long-term support for survivors of natural disasters like these.
 By funding the relief efforts of local organizations, donations to this fund have the potential to build stronger response capacity so that these organizations are better equipped to face future challenges.

-The projects listed below are led by vetted GlobalGiving partners responding to the this disaster.
-You can donate directly to a specific project or to GlobalGiving’s Haiti Earthquake Relief Fund and we'll allocate it to where it's needed most.
+The projects listed below are led by vetted GlobalGiving partners responding to this disaster.
+You can donate directly to a specific project or to GlobalGiving’s Haiti Earthquake Relief Fund 2021 and we'll allocate it to where it's needed most.
 GlobalGiving will post reports about how your donation has been put to use.

 Once again Haiti is experiencing another catastrophe.
 On Saturday, August 14, 2021, a magnitude 7.2 earthquake struck at 8:20 am.
 The latest official toll from the Office of Civil Protection speaks of 2189 dead, 12,268 injured and 15,000 houses destroyed or damaged.
 Lambi Fund of Haiti is among the organizations on the ground responding to urgent calls to provide relief assistance to the victims.